What are Solid State Drives?

 There are many rumors or myths floating making the rounds about SSDs in the market which make users consider HDDs over SSDs.
 We've debunked them below:

-1. SSDs have less storage capacity than HDDs
+1. SSDs have Less Storage Capacity than HDDs

 HDDs are limited by their spinning platter drives and max out at a storage capacity of 40TB.
 Present-day SSDs offer storage options of 16TB and above, with manufacturers working on releasing 100TB SSD very soon.
 Storage capacity is no longer tied to form factor as SSDs come in different sizes.